longhorn/website/content/docs/1.1.0/references/settings.md

 When this setting is un-checked, Longhorn Manager will not allow scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.

 > **Note:** Nodes that don't belong to any zone will be treated as if they belong to the same zone.

+#### Allow Volume Creation with Degraded Availability
+> Default: `true`

+This setting allows user to create and attach a volume that doesn't have all the replicas scheduled at the time of creation.

+> **Note:** It's recommended to disable this setting when using Longhorn in the production environment.
+See [Best Practices](../../best-practices/) for details.

 ### Danger Zone